 The Daytona 116509 is unlike any other Daytona in the Rolex catalog.
 From the bezel down to the Oysterlock clasp, the entire exterior of this men’s sports watch is crafted from impeccable 18k white gold.
 While it still maintains a masculine and powerful fit on the wrist, this Daytona’s rare all-white-gold finish earns it a spot among some of the most luxurious timepieces in the Rolex catalog.

-However, the bracelet is supremely comfortable thanks to the Easylink system allowing the wearer to extend the bracelet up to 5mm.
+However, the bracelet is supremely comfortable thanks to the Easylink system allowing the wearer to extend the bracelet up to 5mm without tools.
+This feature is particularly attractive if you live in a humid area or if your wrist tends to fluctuate throughout the day.
 The ref.
-116509 is topped with the tachymeter-engraved fixed bezel, which secures the scratchproof sapphire crystal in place that serves to shield the dial.
+116509 is topped with the tachymeter-engraved fixed bezel calibrated to 400 kilometers, which secures the scratch-proof sapphire crystal in place that serves to shield the dial.

 Rolex Daytona 116509 Pricing and Collectability

 Retail prices for Rolex Daytona 116509 watches start at $41,600 for the silver and blue dial variants.
 The diamond-set dial Daytona 116509 is priced at $43,600, while the new meteorite dial carries a hefty $46,000 price tag.

 Retail prices for Rolex Daytona 116509 watches start at $39,350 for the silver dial and blue dial variants.
 The diamond-set dial Daytona 116509 is priced at $41,300 while the new meteorite dial carries a hefty $43,700 price tag.